decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-08-24-BGW-secret-sharing.md

 1. **Validity**: If the dealer is honest, the Reconstruct protocol outputs the dealer's input value $s$.
 2. **Hiding**: If the dealer is honest and no honest party has begun the Reconstruct protocol, then the adversary learns nothing about $s$.
 3. **Binding**: At the end of the Share protocol, the output of the Reconstruct protocol is well-defined.
-Namely, there exists an (efficient) algorithm that takes the view of the honest parties in the end of the Share protocol and outputs a value $s$ such that, when parties later execute the Reconstruction protocol, the output will be $s$.
+There exists an efficient algorithm that takes the view of the honest parties at the end of the Share protocol and outputs a value $s$.
+Later, when the parties execute the Reconstruct protocol, the output will necessarily be $s$.

-Note that the binding property forces a malicious dealer to **fix** its shared value by the end of the Share protocol.
+Note that the binding property ensures that by the end of the Share protocol, even a malicious dealer must have fixed the value to be reconstructed.

 We also need termination properties: